josephbulger/josephbulger/blog/from-scratch/iac-deployment.md

 ## Github Actions

 Ok now we're ready to wrap this up.
-Let's change the iac workflow we made when we set up our [OIDC providers](https://www.josephbulger.com/blog/from-scratch-oidc-providers) so that it actually deploys our stacks now.
+Let's change the iac workflow we made when we set up our [OIDC providers](https://www.josephbulger.com/blog/from-scratch-oidc-providers) so that it actually deploys our devops stack now.

 We're going to change this: